sjhatfield/sjhatfield.github.io/_posts/2020-08-12-Kaggle-melanoma-tabular-model.md

 ## Data Preparation

-The columns that may be used for prediciton with their type are:
+The columns that may be used for prediction with their type are:

 * Sex (2 categories)
 * Approximate age (numerical)